 Why “Good Twitter” Doesn’t Last

 The algorithm doesn’t support them.
-Positive content generates less engagement.
+Positive content generates less engagement than conflict.

 Conflict invades.
 Someone from combative Twitter finds the peaceful space and brings their energy.